stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 Yeah, there's another whole floor of this.
 Yeah, it's twice as much as you thought.

 [[14:23]](https://www.youtube.com/watch?v=15MltoqMjZU&t=863s) **Victor:**
-Even bigger than DevCon in Thailand last year?
+Even bigger than [DEVCON](https://devcon.org) in Thailand last year?
 Because I remember looking, you know, getting my step tracker and like seeing like, oh, man, 15,000 steps in the conference center.

 [[14:36]](https://www.youtube.com/watch?v=15MltoqMjZU&t=876s) **Bob:**
 Bigger in terms of the expo area, certainly.
-You know, like DevCon was a large, you know, floor area, but it was lots and lots of different rooms of talks.
+You know, like [DEVCON](https://devcon.org) was a large, you know, floor area, but it was lots and lots of different rooms of talks.
 And then little stores, whereas this is just, you know, expo hall of selling.
 I don't know what most of them were.

 Thousands and thousands of projects that you've never heard of doing a thing that is pretty indistinguishable from everybody else.
-So, yeah, talking about the turnover, Kieran, I mean, I'm sure that's the case is the vast majority of them are going to be gone in a year's time.
+So, yeah, talking about the turnover, [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), I mean, I'm sure that's the case is the vast majority of them are going to be gone in a year's time.

 And never even know they happened.

 [[15:16]](https://www.youtube.com/watch?v=15MltoqMjZU&t=916s) **Victor:**
 But do you guys think the boringness comes from institutions themselves or what they're doing?
-Because everyone seems to be doing like stable corn or treasury company, you know, like that.
+Because everyone seems to be doing like stablecoin or treasury company, you know, like that.
 Those seem to be the two options.

 [[15:30]](https://www.youtube.com/watch?v=15MltoqMjZU&t=930s) **Kieren:**
 Yeah, I think it's a strange thing in which like the meme coins ended to some degree with the U.S. elections.
 And like, I feel like Libra was really the end, you know, in which, you know, a coin associated with a public official did pretty badly for the people involved.
 Excuse me.